TheArtSite

 Status fields use the status field border style.
 This style uses only the sunken outer basic border style.
 You use the status field style in status bars and other read-only fields where the content of the file can change dynamically.As mentioned in these guidelines, these styles are used in other contexts than just form elements and status fields such as to indicate work areas and dynamic content.
 For that reason, we provide three classes for these generic usages,

-, and
+field-border-disabled, and

-.
+status-field-border.
 These classes only define the border

 and background color and minimal padding, so you will typically need to